Mercalyn/equivalent-speed-test/README.md

 the comparison is more about comparing my ability in those languages, for example, my inexperience in C is definitely the factor in why it has such a bad score.

 the test is very specific to my future needs:
-2d texture multiplications(2.88 billion in total) that can be done in parallel(if the structure supports it), done sequentially. it sort of emulates the mass multiplications I'll need for my neuro-evolution library(without specifically needing to write matrix multiplication in every language)
+2d texture multiplications(2.88 billion in total) that can be done in parallel(if the structure supports it), done sequentially. elementwise, not matrix mult. it sort of emulates the mass multiplications I'll need for my neuro-evolution library

 results:
 ![current results](https://github.com/Mercalyn/equivalent-speed-test/blob/main/results3.png?raw=true)